 Joining Prince's band

 During the summer of 1978, Prince started to assemble a backing band.
-André was the first member recruited, and took the bass player position.
+André (on bass guitar) was the first member recruited.
 Auditions and rehearsals went on during summer and autumn 1978 at Del's Tire Mart, where a rehearsal space was rented, while Bobby Z.(drums), Gayle Chapman (keyboards), Dez Dickerson (guitar) and Matt Fink (keyboards) joined the band.

 After having rehearsed for a few month André plays his first concerts as Prince's Band bass guitar player; they performed two shows in Minneapolis: